saliudev/IMED120Spring2022/README.md

 MY name is keavon ans i like to go to the gym

 My name is Jean Paul Orejuela and I'm a student at HU!

+My name is Jasmine and my favorite color is blue.